exoplatform/exo-documentation/docs/Administration.rst

 Creating a global stylesheet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Click |image5| --> Content --> Site Explorer on the top navigation bar.
+1. Click |image5| --> Content --> Content Explorer on the side navigation bar.

 2. Select the ``Site Management`` drive in the drives list.